Razzano/Google_Homepage_Dashboard/README.md

 # Google Homepage Dashboard

-Language Compatibility

-This script currently supports English text only.
-The svg clock layout was designed around English day and date names to ensure proper alignment and appearance.
-Other languages may cause text overflow or spacing issues due to longer translated words.

 ## Tampermonkey UserScript:
 (1) Analog resizable svg clock, controlContainer, and dateTimeContainer are all draggable.
 (2) Option to change wallpaper (0 - 52), manually or auto change hourly, daily, weekly, monthly.